 Benito Mussolini is quite a very intriguing figure to me, even more than Adolf Hitler, and I had neglected to learn more about him, his mind and romantic passion, his life and influences; and in comparing him with his predecessor, Risorgimento (Italian Unification) republican patriot and “political terrorist” of his day, Giuseppe Mazzini who he claimed to be a re-embodiment of in political spirit.
 A few months ago, I ordered from Amazon the film Il Giovane Mussolini (1993), or “Benito: The Rise and Fall of Mussolini.”
 I wanted to see what difference the film was to the later more psychological interpretation of Mussolini’s mind in Vincere (2010).
 In The Young Mussolini, Benito Mussolini is played by now famous actor, Antonio Banderas; and Angelica Balabanoff, a close associate who would go on to found the Italian Democratic Socialist Party is played by Susanne Lothar.

 I’ve become fascinated with alternative scenarios, considering what made Mussolini and the decisions he made; and seeing that he had such an opportunity, not afforded to other men in history, to bring to the unifying “New Italy” after the Franco-Prussian War in 1870 (thanks to Giuseppe Garibaldi and Victor Emmanuel II), the pride and stature Italians so hoped for in their new beginnings as a nation.
-The new Italian film, Sono Tornato, released in the middle of the March 4th general elections in Italy has caused quite the stir.
-Going back to these old films to see the different portrayals of Mussolini, and who portrayed him best should be on your list to do, especially if you are interested in the research on Fascism in film and Italian history.
+The new Italian film, Sono Tornato, a much more light-hearted, down-to-earth comedic portrayal of Mussolini was released in the middle of the March 4th general elections in Italy, and has caused quite the stir.
+I went back to older films to see the different portrayals of Benito Mussolini.

 Director Luca Miniero said of the new film, Sono Tornato: